Homecoming: A Film by Beyoncé: Reception

-Beyoncé's performance garnered 458,000 simultaneous viewers to become the festival's most viewed performance to date and the most viewed live streamed performance of all time, with the entire performance having 41 million total viewers from around the world, 75% more than the previous year.
+Beyoncé's performance garnered 458,000 simultaneous viewers to become the festival's most-viewed performance to date and the most-viewed live-streamed performance of all time, with the entire performance having 41 million total viewers from around the world, 75% more than the previous year.

 The performance received universal critical acclaim.
 In The New York Times, music critic Jon Caramanica wrote: "There's not likely to be a more meaningful, absorbing, forceful and radical performance by an American musician this year, or any year soon, than Beyoncé's headlining set" at the festival.
-"It was rich with history, potently political and visually grand.
+"It was rich with history, potently political, and visually grand.
 By turns uproarious, rowdy, and lush.
 A gobsmacking marvel of choreography and musical direction."
-In Variety, Chris Willman wrote, "The show served as testament...to Beyoncé as the premier musical performer of our time."
+In Variety, Chris Willman wrote, "The show served as a testament ... to Beyoncé as the premier musical performer of our time."
 The Washington Post, CNN, NBC, Entertainment Weekly, and Billboard all described the performance as "historic".

 Release

-On April 3, 2019, it was reported that Beyoncé was working on new music, and also a collaborative project with Netflix which would be tied to her Coachella 2018 performance with additional footage.
-On April 6, 2019, Netflix officially teased the project by posting on social media a yellow image with the word "Homecoming" across it, and also the release date of the film.
-The film's trailer was eventually released on April 8, and was viewed over 16.6 million times across all Netflix social media accounts and Beyoncé's Facebook page within the first 24 hours.
-Upon the film's release, Beyoncé released a live album entitled Homecoming: The Live Album.
+On April 3, 2019, it was reported that Beyoncé was working on new music, and a collaborative project with Netflix that would be tied to her Coachella 2018 performance with additional footage.
+On April 6, 2019, Netflix officially teased the project by posting on social media a yellow image with the word "Homecoming" and the film's release date.
+The film's trailer was released on April 8, and was viewed over 16.6 million times across all Netflix social media accounts and Beyoncé's Facebook page within the first 24 hours.
+On the film's release, Beyoncé released a live album entitled Homecoming: The Live Album.
 Homecoming had 757,000 interactions across Facebook, Instagram and Twitter over its first week.
-Homecoming: A Film by Beyoncé is the first of three projects Beyoncé has committed to Netflix, on a reportedly $60 million deal.
+Homecoming: A Film by Beyoncé is the first of three projects Beyoncé has committed to Netflix under a reported $60 million deal.

-Nielsen reported that the film was watched by 1.1 million in the US in its first day, excluding views on mobile devices and computers, which Variety noted may have resulted in a sizeable undercount of views due to the "youth-skewing makeup of the 'Homecoming' viewership."
-55% of viewership in the first seven days came from African-Americans, higher than any other original streaming series or film tracked by Nielsen to date, ahead of Bird Box, which had 24% African-American viewership.
-According to Netflix, Homecoming: A Film by Beyoncé was the fourth most popular documentary offered on the platform in 2019, being the only concert film to appear on the list.
+Nielsen reported that the film was watched by 1.1 million in the US in its first day, excluding views on mobile devices and computers, which Variety noted may have resulted in a sizable undercount of views due to the "youth-skewing makeup of the 'Homecoming' viewership."
+55% of viewership in the first seven days came from African Americans, higher than any other original streaming series or film tracked by Nielsen to date, ahead of Bird Box, which had 24% African American viewership.
+According to Netflix, Homecoming: A Film by Beyoncé was the fourth most popular documentary offered on the platform in 2019, and was the only concert film to appear on the list.